 The Antenna Measurement Report Method subfield indicates the method that is used by the Reporting STA to report the results of concurrent measurements over each 2.16GHz channel using multiple Rx antennas in the measurement report.
 The Antenna Measurement Report Method subfield sets to 0 to indicate the results of concurrent measurements over each 2.16GHz channel using multiple Rx antennas during a measurement time block are reported per Rx antenna.
 The Antenna Measurement Report Method subfield sets to 1 to indicate the average results of concurrent measurements over each 2.16GHz channel using multiple Rx antennas during a measurement time block are reported.

+Change Table 9-126 (Optional subelement IDs for Directional Channel Quality report) as follows: